sprajt/reacttask/README.md

 ### `npm server`

 Runs the data on the local server on port 8000.\
-You need to run this script on the separate tab in order to get any data.
+You need to run this script on the separate terminal in order to get any data.

 ### `npm test`